devan-io/Carehack-Catalyst/README.md

 # Carehack-Catalyst
-A project focused on building a game for Carehack.
+A project focused on building an inclusive game for Carehack.